 St Paul's Cathedral

-The Crypt has memorials to up to 300 military demigods, including Wellington, Kitchener and Nelson, whose body lies below the dome.
+The Crypt has memorials to up to 300 heroes and military demigods, including Wellington, Kitchener and Nelson, whose body lies below the dome.
 But the most poignant memorial is to Wren himself.
-On a simple slab bearing his name, a Latin inscription translates as: 'If you seek his memorial, look about you'.
-Also in the crypt is a cafe and the excellent Restaurant at St Paul's.
+On a simple slab bearing his name, part of a Latin inscription translates as: 'If you seek his memorial, look about you'.
+Also hereis the Crypt Cafe and the excellent Restaurant at St Paul's.

-The Oculus, opened in 2010 in the former treasury, projects four short films onto its walls (you'll need the mp3 audiotour to hear the sound).
+The Oculus in the former treasury projects four short films onto its walls (you'll need the iPad audiotour to hear the sound).
 If you're not up to climbing the dome, experience it here (audiovisually).
-Free mp3 audio tours lasting 45 minutes are available.
-Free guided tours leave the tour desk four times daily at 10.45am, 11.15am, 1.30pm and 2pm (90 minutes).
-Evensong takes place at 5pm (3.15pm on Sunday).
+Free audio tours lasting 1½ hours are available.
+Free 1½-hour guided tours leave the tour desk half-dozen times a day (10.30am,10.45am, 11.15am, 1pm, 1.30pm and 2pm); head to the desk just past the entrance to check times and book a place.
+Choral evensong takes place xcellent classical music concerts, many by candlelight,